 After having the perfume refrigerated, we’re now ready to do some packaging.
 If you want to market your perfume with your own brand, you need to choose which bottle you are going to put it in.

-Add some stickers or laser markings on it and finally, enclose it in a nice box of your own choice.
+You can add some stickers or laser markings on it the perfume bottle.
+Finally, enclose it in a nice box of your own choice.

-So, that’s it!
+That’s it!
+Easy and straight forward.
 I hope you enjoy reading this perfume making procedure and you are now ready to start your homemade perfume business.
 Have fun!